-Recently, award-winning travel writer and photographer, William Gray embarked on a family holiday to Alaska with us.
+Award-winning travel writer and photographer, William Gray embarked on a family holiday to Alaska with us.
 On his return, we heard stories of majestic mountainscapes, national parks teeming with wildlife and hilarious anecdotes of grizzly bears chasing ducks!
-This not only fuelled our wanderlust, but also reminded us that Alaska is fantastic option for family-friendly adventure travel.
+This not only fuelled our wanderlust, but also reminded us that Alaska is a fantastic option for family-friendly adventure travel.

 We caught up with William to find out why Alaska is a great holiday destination.

 It doesn’t matter whether you’re setting off on a self-drive, clambering into a sea kayak or boarding a floatplane – Alaska is bubbling over with the promise of adventure…”